- John Woo

 - Release Date

 Robert Towne, who contributed to the original’s story, wrote the script (although, several other writers tinkered here too) in full James Bond mode, yet with a tonal sedateness that sought to heighten the viewer’s involvement through typical devices: namely, a love interest and end-of-the-world stakes.
-Woo added his own two cents by elaborating on the story to allow for maximum action, including multiple car chases, latex mask reveals, and gunfights galore.
+Woo added his own contributions by elaborating on the story to allow for maximum action, including multiple car chases, latex mask reveals, and gunfights galore.
 Due to disagreements over the script, and reported creative clashing between Cruise and Woo, production shut down for nearly two months as the script was retooled.
-This became most unfortunate for Dougray Scott, playing the film’s villain; Scott was originally cast as the iconic superhero Wolverine in Bryan Singer’s X-Men, which was scheduled to shoot immediately after M:I-2, as it became known (thank you Hollywood ad wizards).
-Because of the delay, Scott was forced to bow out and Hugh Jackman took over as Wolverine.
+This became most unfortunate for Dougray Scott, playing the film’s villain.
+Scott was originally cast as the iconic superhero Wolverine in Bryan Singer’s X-Men (2000), which was scheduled to shoot immediately after M:I-2, as it became known.
+Because of the delay, Scott was forced to bow out, and Hugh Jackman took over as Wolverine.
 (Note: There’s probably not a day that goes by that Scott doesn’t regret signing to this movie.
-Instead of Jackman’s hugely successful pictures like The Prestige and several X-Men sequels, Scott has been reduced to drivel like Hitman and the second direct-to-video sequel of Death Race.)
+Instead of Jackman’s hugely successful career and several X-Men sequels, Scott has been reduced to drivel like Hitman (2007) and the second direct-to-video sequel of Death Race.)

-The story opens with Ethan Hunt free climbing a Utah ridge on his vacation, his climbing scowls to become a permanent fixture throughout the movie.
-Despite his best efforts to hide, his IMF superior (Anthony Hopkins, uncredited) finds Hunt and orders him to Spain, where he’s to recruit professional thief Nyah (Thandie Newton, pouting through her performance) to bed and investigate her ex-boyfriend, former IMF agent Sean Ambrose (Scott).
-Located in Sydney, Australia, Ambrose has arranged a scheme with a pharmaceutical company man (Brendan Gleeson, wasted on a one-note role) to unleash a deadly virus on the public, after which they’ll make the read-to-go vaccine available for purchase, and in the mad rush earn millions.
+The story opens with Ethan Hunt free climbing a Utah ridge on his vacation, and his high-effort climbing scowls will become a permanent fixture throughout the movie.
+Despite his best attempt to hide, his IMF superior (Anthony Hopkins, uncredited) finds Hunt and orders him to Spain, where he’s to recruit professional thief Nyah (Thandie Newton, pouting through her performance) to bed and investigate her ex-boyfriend, former IMF agent Sean Ambrose (Scott).
+Located in Sydney, Australia, Ambrose has arranged a scheme with a pharmaceutical company man (Brendan Gleeson, wasted on a one-note role) to unleash a deadly virus on the public, after which they’ll make the read-to-go vaccine available for purchase and earn millions.
 Of course, before Nyah’s seduction duties begin, she has just enough time to fall for Hunt, making the whole ordeal disagreeable for both.
 But if audiences took issue with (their underestimation of) Cruise’s role from Mission: Impossible, the sequel makes the original’s Ethan Hunt look multi-dimensional in comparison.
-Cruise’s seriousness is never once lightened by the actor’s natural energy or charm (as it had done in the first one).
+Cruise’s seriousness is never once lightened by the actor’s natural energy or charm, as it had done in the first one.
 His orange tan does most of his acting.
 Worse, Cruise’s sexual chemistry with Newton is almost nonexistent.
 He shared more playful scenes and cleverly flirtatious dialogue with Vanessa Redgrave in De Palma’s film.

 As the plot drags on, Hunt’s IMF pals Luther Stickell (Ving Rhames) and Aussie comic relief pilot “Billy Bird” (John Polson, because Steve Irwin wasn’t available) case Ambrose.
 A heist-like mission to destroy the deadly virus fails, and Ambrose catches on quickly to Nyah’s double-cross.
 To get the jump on one another and propel a number of convoluted plot “twists,” they engage in latex mask games, with Ambrose wearing a Hunt mask and vice versa to confuse the barrage of hired goons.
 Shootouts commence.
 Nyah injects herself with the virus to protect the world, giving Hunt only 20 hours to save her.
 A digital countdown reminds us how last-minute Hunt’s inevitable rescue will be.
 More shootouts.
 More rubber masks.
 Grenades are tossed.
 Hunt has the option of a red motorcycle or a black one—he chooses black, but only after putting on his shades and leather coat.
 Now he’s a biker.
 Then there’s some fire, and Tom Cruise rides his black motorcycle through it.
 In the finale, we learn the IMF apparently teaches its agents that, in a motorcycle fight, you should ride head-on against your opponent and then, when you’re close enough, jump off the bike and collide with your enemy mid-air.
 Hunt and Ambrose do just that.
 After some extended hand-to-hand combat on a beach, Hunt defeats Ambrose with a series of kicks, and Nyah is rescued only to become another in a long line of forgotten Bond girls.

-Indeed, the plot borrows elements from Bond movies, specifically Goldeneye, but also from Hitchcock’s Notorious and Sam Raimi’s early 1990s thriller Darkman.
+Indeed, the plot borrows elements from Bond movies, specifically Goldeneye (1995), but also from Hitchcock’s Notorious (1946) and Sam Raimi’s Darkman (1990).
 Ambrose serves as an equivalent to Sean Bean’s former agent-gone-baddie from Goldeneye; both megalomaniacal characters make you wonder how they ever passed a psych exam in their respective top-secret agencies.
 There’s also an early scene where Hunt and Nyah follow a flirtatious car race with sex, another cue taken from Goldeneye.
 Pilfering from Notorious, the plot finds Hunt placing his lover Nyah into the enemy’s bed, just as FBI agent Cary Grant placed his lover-turned-Mata-Hari into Claude Rains’ Nazi arms in Hitchcock’s film.
 And for Darkman, a film about a scarred Liam Neeson generating masks to infiltrate his enemies, M:I-2 uses a scene from Raimi’s pic almost verbatim: our screaming hero enters the room, the bad guys shoot him, and then they remove his mask to reveal one of their own underneath a mask, his mouth taped shut.